-- a.
-Lack of technology which precludes or impedes their ability to participate in the hearing via the Zoom videoconferencing app.
-Examples of the lack of such technology include: - lack of access to a computer tablet or other device with internet video capability; - ii. lack of access to a cell phone; or - iii. lack of access to an internet connection. - b.
-A physical, mental, or other disability that prevents a Participant from being able to effectively operate or utilize the required technology.
-Examples of such a disability include: - a physical or mental disability that precludes them from effectively operating the technology necessary to access the Zoom videoconferencing app; - ii. a physical disability that precludes them from effectively seeing, hearing, or otherwise participating in a Zoom video hearing; - iii. the lack of or unavailability of an interpreter who can assist the individual in communicating during a Zoom hearing: - iv. incarceration and the incarcerating facility's lack of technological resources or facilities to allow the inmate to participate remotely in the hearing or confer privately with the inmate's legal counsel; or - v. if the proceeding is in a specialty court defined by Title 2, Subtitle K of the Texas Government Code (e.g. veteran's court, mental health court, drug court, etc.), the specialty court team determines that there is a risk to the physical or mental well-being of a participant in the specialty court program if the proceeding is not held in person. - c.
-A confrontation clause constitutional objection is raised by criminal defense counsel or a pro se litigant, and the Judge sustains the objection after conducting a Haggard analysis.
-(Haggard v.
-State, 2020 WL 7233672) - d.
-A proceeding where one Participant needs to appear in person due to a need to provide fingerprints, is subject to incarceration, or must meet with multiple departments as a result of the court proceeding, in which case that party may need to appear while the other parties appear remotely. - 2.
-If an individual is unable to participate for one of these reasons, prior to holding an in-person hearing, the Judge shall make reasonable efforts to accommodate the individual as set forth in the procedure below.
+- lack of technology which precludes or impedes their ability to participate in the hearing via the Zoom videoconferencing app.
+Examples of the lack of such technology include: - lack of access to a computer tablet or other device with internet video capability; - lack of access to a cell phone; or - lack of access to an internet connection. - A physical, mental, or other disability that prevents a Participant from being able to effectively operate or utilize the required technology.
+Examples of such a disability include: - a physical or mental disability that precludes them from effectively operating the technology necessary to access the Zoom videoconferencing app; - a physical disability that precludes them from effectively seeing, hearing, or otherwise participating in a Zoom video hearing; - the lack of or unavailability of an interpreter who can assist the individual in communicating during a Zoom hearing; - incarceration and the incarcerating facility's lack of technological resources or facilities to allow the inmate to participate remotely in the hearing or confer privately with the inmate's legal counsel; or - if the proceeding is in a specialty court defined by Title 2, Subtitle K of the Texas Government Code (e.g. veteran's court, mental health court, drug court, etc), the specialty court team determines that there is a risk to the physical or mental well-being of a participant in the specialty court program if the proceeding is not held in person. - A confrontation clause constitutional objection is raised by criminal defense counsel or a pro se litigant, and the judge sustains the objection after conducting a Haggard analysis. - A proceeding where one Participants needs to appear in person due to a need to provide fingerprints, is subject to incarceration, or must meet with multiple departments as a result of the court proceeding, in which case that party may need to appear while the other parties appear remotely. - If an individual is unable to participate for one of these reasons, prior to holding an inperson hearing, the judge shall make reasonable efforts to accommodate the individual as set forth in the procedure below.

-When an individual is found to be unable to participate in a Zoom videoconference for one of the reasons stated above, prior to holding an in-person hearing, the Judge considering the in-person hearing shall make all reasonable efforts to make accommodations that will allow the individual(s) to participate.
-The accommodations that the Judges of Chambers County shall consider include:
+When an individual is found to be unable to participate in a Zoom videoconference for one of the reasons stated above, prior to holding an in-person hearing, the judge considering the inperson hearing shall make all reasonable efforts to make accommodations that will allow the individual(s) to participate.
+The accommodations that the judges of the County/Municipal Court shall consider include: